-A little bit of starch is added to when preparing Fried Oyster or Orh Jian so you get those nice crispy edges which provide good textural contrast to the oysters.
-For the Oyster Egg, no starch is added so you get the appreciate the fluffy texture of the eggs along with the oysters.
+When preparing Fried Oyster or Orh Jian, a little bit of starch is added to get those nice crispy edges that provide good textural contrast to the oysters.
+For the Oyster Egg, no starch is added, so you get the appreciate the fluffy texture of the eggs along with the oysters.

 It really is down to personal preference, so have your oyster omelette whichever way you like.

 As someone who needs their chilli with everything, Song Kee’s chilli did not disappoint.
-The chilli was piquant with a healthy kick that enhanced the overall flavour of the Fried Oyster—an absolute winner in my book.
+The chilli was piquant with a healthy kick that enhanced the Fried Oyster’s overall flavour—an absolute winner in my book.

-Not to be confused with Cheok Kee Duck Rice, this is Zuo Ji Duck Rice and judging from the queue and accolades they do pretty well for themselves as well.
+Not to be confused with Cheok Kee Duck Rice, Zuo Ji Duck Rice and judging from the queue and accolades they do pretty well for themselves.

 I ordered their Braised Duck Rice (S$3.50), which comes with a portion of signature duck drizzled with Zuo Ji’s savoury duck sauce.

 I can’t tell you how much I adore duck, and much more, braised duck.
 Zuo Ji does live up to its name of having a flavourful and sumptuous duck.

 However, I found the duck a little dry for my liking, it could be the fact that I was served duck breast.
 Duck breast tends to dry out quite easily but a drizzle of the sauce did remedy this.

 Another famous dish on Zuo Ji’s menu was their Duck Porridge (S$3.50).
 It did feel a little odd having porridge at the end of the day as I normally associate porridge as a breakfast or dim sum item.